abeldekat/harpoonline/README.md

   formatter_opts = {
     default = {
-      -- An indicator corresponds to a position in the harpoon list -- Suggestion: Add an indicator for each configured "select" keybinding indicators = { ' 1 ', ' 2 ', ' 3 ', ' 4 ' },
-      active_indicators = { '[1]', '[2]', '[3]', '[4]' },
+      inactive = ' %s ', -- including spaces
+      active = '[%s]',

-      -- Less indicators than items in the harpoon list more_marks_indicator = ' … ', -- horizontal elipsis.
-Disable using empty string
+      -- Max number of slots to display: max_slots = 4, -- Suggestion: as many as there are "select" keybindings -- The number of items in the harpoon list exceeds max_slots: more = '…', -- horizontal elipsis.
+Disable using empty string },
-      more_marks_active_indicator = '[…]', -- Disable using empty string
-    },
     short = {
       inner_separator = '|',